3.4. Visualization

 3.4.2.
 Geant4

-The Geant 4 visualization capabilities can be accesed as
+The Geant 4 visualization capabilities can be accessed as

 source /cvmfs/sft.cern.ch/lcg/views/dev4/latest/x86_64-centos7-gcc11-opt/setup.sh